Bun

 .run()

 Use .run() to run a query and get back undefined.
-This is useful for queries schema-modifying queries (e.g. CREATE TABLE) or bulk write operations.
+This is useful for schema-modifying queries (e.g. CREATE TABLE) or bulk write operations.

 const query = db.query(`create table foo;`);